-Notice of Dismissal: If the University dismisses a Formal Complaint, the University will notify the Complainant and Respondent in writing, including the reason(s) for the dismissal.
+Notice of Dismissal: If UNT Dallas dismisses a Formal Complaint, the Complainant and Respondent will be notified in writing, including the reason(s) for the dismissal.

-Concurrent Criminal or Civil Proceedings: The University, at its discretion, may proceed with or delay the investigation or grievance process temporarily due to concurrent criminal or civil proceedings on a case-by-case basis.
+Concurrent Criminal or Civil Proceedings: UNT Dallas, at its discretion, may proceed with or delay the investigation or grievance process temporarily due to concurrent criminal or civil proceedings on a case-by-case basis.